Vector Dark Matter in a $U(1)_X$ extended 2HDM: Introduction

 In this work, we study the phenomenology of a vector dark matter candidate in the context of $U(1)_X$ extended Type I two Higgs doublet model (2HDM).
+The choice of Type I is motivated by the relatively relaxed constraints of the non-standard Higgs.
 Along with the two $SU(2)_L$ Higgs doublets, an additional complex scalar is present in the particle spectrum, which is charged under an extra local $U(1)_X$ symmetry.
-This $U(1)_X$ is spontaneously broken by the VEV of the complex scalar while the DM gauge boson acquires mass by eating up the CP odd part of the complex scalar.
+This $U(1)_X$ is spontaneously broken by the VEV of the complex scalar, while the DM gauge boson acquires mass by eating up the CP-odd part of the complex scalar.
 The dark matter is stabilized by the imposition of an exact charge conjugation symmetry.
 Therefore, after electroweak symmetry breaking, the particle content consists of three CP-even Higgs fields $h_1,h_2,h_3$, one CP-odd pseudoscalar $A$, a pair of charged Higgses $H^{\pm}$, and a gauge boson DM candidate $Z^{\prime}$.
 Taking care of all possible theoretical and experimental constraints, we scrutinize our DM model parameter space under the existing and future direct detection experimental facilities.
-We provide the corresponding DM parameter space that can be probed soon by the current as well as future experiments, such as DARWIN.
+We provide the corresponding DM parameter space that can be probed soon by current and future experiments, such as DARWIN.

+It is worth mentioning here that the presence of an extra Higgs doublet along with a complex singlet scalar in the particle spectrum could be motivated in multiple ways, as noted below: \begin{enumerate} \item The choice of a light scalar in a model, which is not yet excluded by experimental observations, is rather limited.
+The Type I 2HDM still allows such a light non-standard scalar, which, being in the $[80-120]$ GeV mass range, can contribute to the annihilation of a light DM of $[40-60]$ GeV.
+In the scenario considered here, where the $U(1)_X$ scalar is assumed to be heavy, the light non-standard Higgs doublet plays a crucial role in supporting a viable light-DM parameter space.

+\item Additionally, the three light scalars ($H^{\pm}, h_1, A$) also help the dark matter to achieve thermal equilibrium in the early Universe.

+\item Introducing an additional non-standard Higgs doublet into the scalar sector significantly expands the viable dark matter parameter space compared to the minimal vector-like DM scenario.
+A similar comparison of the parameter space has been studied in Ref.~\cite{Das:2024tfe} for the case of an SU(2)$_L$ triplet scalar.
+We anticipate comparable DM phenomenology in the present doublet extension.
+Nevertheless, the key advantage exploited in this work is the relative lightness of extra scalars $(h_1, A, H^\pm) $, which opens up a light-DM regime that remained inaccessible in the triplet-based scenario of Ref.\cite{Das:2024tfe}.